SNAPSHOT-Russia's war on Ukraine latest: cities bombarded | Law-Order

 * Russian-installed mayor of Donetsk city said seven people were killed when Ukrainian shelling hit a minibus.
 DIPLOMACY/POLITICS

-* Russian Colonel General Mikhail Mizintsev, sanctioned by the West and dubbed the "Butcher of Mariupol" by the EU, has been removed as deputy defence minister, reports said. * The Kremlin played down the idea that Russia might be preparing a nuclear weapons test.
+* President Vladimir Putin said Russia must act quickly to counter the West's "economic aggression" and will expand ties with countries in Eurasia, Africa and Latin America. * Russian Colonel General Mikhail Mizintsev, sanctioned by the West and dubbed the "Butcher of Mariupol" by the EU, has been removed as deputy defence minister, reports said.

 * Putin also signed a decree that gives people living in parts of Ukraine under Moscow's control a path to Russian citizenship, but means those who decline or who do not legalise their status could be deported.
 ECONOMICS